zaidurrohmaan/UVa-Online-Judge-Solutions/README.md

-# UVa-Online-Judge-Solutions
+# Competitive Programming Solutions - UVa Online Judge
-My solution to competitive programming problems at [UVa Online Judge](https://onlinejudge.org/)
+This is a collection of my solutions to competitive programming problems from the [UVa Online Judge](https://onlinejudge.org/).
+Each solution is organized by problem ID for easy reference.

-My UVa Online Judge profile: https://uhunt.onlinejudge.org/id/1433654
+You can view my UVa submissions and statistics on my profile: [UVa Online Judge Profile](https://uhunt.onlinejudge.org/id/1433654).